A step-by-step freelance writing guide.

 You shouldn’t try to be active on all social media platforms at once because that’s not very feasible unless you are a social media marketing expert.

 Make sure that there’s a link in your bio or wherever you can put one on your social media profiles, like a link to an opt-in on your website.

 Also, use keywords like freelance writer, content writer, and whatever your niche is.
 Here is my LinkedIn profile.

 It’s the one that has brought clients to me without me searching for them.

 If social media isn’t your strong suit, I recommend you consider taking a class on using it for your business.
 It will 100 percent be worth the investment.

-Now that you’ve created that awesome freelance writing portfolio and set up your social media, it’s time to look for freelance writing jobs in between pitching to potential clients.
+Now that you’ve created that awesome freelance writing portfolio and set up your social media, it’s time to look for your first freelance writing job in between pitching to potential clients.

 I created a list of websites and job boards to find great-paying freelance writing jobs for beginners.
 Upwork is on this list just because it is a platform where newbies can find writing jobs.

-I’ve found many jobs on some of these sites, but my number one lead generation tool as been my LinkedIn website.
+I’ve found many jobs on some of these sites, but my number one lead-generation tool has been my LinkedIn profile.